 We understand from the Scriptures that radical changes are coming to the earth in the near future.
 The Scriptures teach plainly that the day will arrive when God enters the earth and judges and rules the nations.
 This is the sixth day of creation.

-the nations be glad and sing for joy: for thou shalt judge the people righteously, and govern the nations upon earth.
-Selah.
-(Psalms 67:4)
+Oh, let the nations be glad and sing for joy!
+For you shall judge the people righteously, and govern the nations on earth.
+Selah (Psalms 67:4)

 The concept of image and union is that of bringing every aspect of our personality into perfect submission to the will of God.

 Each human being has come into the world in a state of lawlessness.
 God does not deal thoroughly with the lawlessness in the believer until the individual has received Christ and been filled with God’s Spirit.

 After the Levitical feast of Pentecost comes the observance of Trumpets, and then the Day of Atonement (Leviticus 23:27—the Day of Image and Union).
 This means that after we are forgiven through the blood of the atonement and filled with the Spirit of God, it is time for the Lord Jesus to come and tear down the idols of our personality, bringing us into Christ’s moral image, and union with the Father.

 No Christian understands the depth of rebellion in his own personality until the Lord begins to bring him into submission to the Father.
 Often much suffering is involved as our will is broken and we learn to say, “Not my will but Yours be done.”

 One of the main purposes of the great tribulation, according to our understanding, is to purify the Bride through suffering.
 The Bride is a firstfruits of mankind and must demonstrate her obedience before she can expect to bring the nations into obedience with a rod of iron.